 With different voltage types (12V, 24V or 36V) which is best?

-- PowerMax manufacture several different types and sizes of converters in both 12V and 24V to supply you power needs. l addition to this our unit have the ability to be wired in Series or Parallel so you can add multiple units together to meet higher power requirement.
+- PowerMax supplies several different types and sizes of converters in both 12V and 24V to supply your power needs. l addition to this our unit have the ability to be wired in Series or Parallel so you can add multiple units together to meet the higher power requirement.

 Should I get a Bowfishing or Standard PowerMax converter?

 - PowerMax makes several styles of Converters that can be used for Bowfishing, our standard PM3 Series and our latest Bowfishing model.
 Which model is best for you depends on how you plan to use your Converter